owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 Let's compose these two relations into a note relation, with the pair of pitch and note value as a vector.
-We use `defne` to define a relation that destructures note into its parts `p` and `v`, and then constrain the pitch and note value.
+We use `defne` to define a relation that destructures a note into its parts, `p` and `v`, and then constrain the pitch and note value.

 ```clojure
 (defne noteo [note]